-- a) Perform valuations for special purposes, including: - i.
-Plan termination/windup - ii.
+- a) Perform valuations for special purposes, including: - Plan termination/windup - ii.
 Accounting valuations - iii.
-Open group valuations - iv.
-Plan mergers, acquisitions and spinoffs - b) Analyze, recommend, and defend an appropriate funding policy or asset valuation method in line with the sponsor's goals - c) Demonstrate how the retirement plan's cash inflows and outflows can affect the plan sponsor - d) Advise plan sponsors on accounting costs and disclosures for retirement plans under various standards and interpretations - e) Demonstrate the sensitivity of financial measures to given changes in plan design - f) Describe how a plan's funded status can impact union negotiations for multiemployer plans - g) Perform and interpret the results of projections for short and long range planning including the effect of proposed plan changes
+Plan mergers, acquisitions and spinoffs - b) Analyze, recommend, and defend an appropriate funding policy or asset valuation method in line with the sponsor's goals - c) Demonstrate how the retirement plan's cash inflows and outflows can affect the plan sponsor - d) Advise plan sponsors on accounting costs and disclosures for retirement plans under various standards and interpretations - e) Demonstrate the sensitivity of financial measures to given changes in plan design - f) Describe how a plan's funded status can impact union negotiations for multiemployer plans - g) Perform and interpret the results of projections for short term planning including the effect of proposed plan changes